tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 There have been minor changes to the pipeline, but the versions of major software such as MACS, MACS2, DFilter, samtools, bedtools, python, etc remain the same.
-I have checked the output of the fix pipeline and with previously analyzed data and there are no differences.
-The html document in this repository shows the results.
+The output of the fix pipeline has been compared and with previously analyzed data and there are no differences.
+The html document in this repository shows the results of that analysis.

 ##